Despite popular belief, anyone can learn a foreign language regardless of their age!

-If you need to improve your German speaking, they can converse in German as well as provide you with appropriate audio to listen to.
+If you want to improve your German oral ability, they can converse in German as well as provide you with appropriate audio to listen to.

 Their rates tend to be above £30 per hour.

-Teachers with only two or three years of experience tend to offer lessons for a little under this amount.
+Teachers with only two or three years of experience tend to offer classes for a little under this amount.

 There’s more than just one way to learn German.
 Thanks to the Internet, plenty of different sites for learning german online are popping up every day.

-Some offer free on-line German courses while others you’ll need to pay for, like Babbel.
+Some offer free on-line German courses while others you’ll have to pay for, like Babbel.
 However, Babbel works on a sliding scale.
 The longer your subscription, the less you pay per month.

-Once you’ve decided to learn German, you’ll quickly see that their are plenty of organisations offering German lessons.
+Once you’ve decided to learn German, you’ll quickly see that there are plenty of organisations offering German tutoring.